Recommendations for Commercial Garlic-Infused Oils

 International Garlic Flavored Oil (UK)

-With ingredients of olive oil and natural extracts of garlic, we cannot recommend it.
+Ingredients are olive oil and natural extracts of garlic.

 Jansal Valley Double Roasted Garlic Oil